Shardaidawkins/Big-Data-The-Self-and-Social-Platforms/README.md

 - Bot development
 - Final outcome

-The reason my PDF is longer, is due to me combining my project outcomes with my documentation.
+The reason my PDF is longer, is due to me combining my documentation with my project outcomes / screenshots.